Traffic Quality Targeting

 If you do not need to avoid a specific context, click None.

-When the AI receives a bid request, in addition to making its own verification, you can ask IAS to calculate the risk that the ad is not being shown to a human but software, and if so, notify the AI to avoid bidding.
+When the AI receives a bid request, in addition to making its own verification, you can ask IAS to calculate the risk that the ad is not being shown to a human but to software, and if so, notify the AI to avoid bidding.
 This identification can be difficult to determine in just a few available milliseconds, and a wrong decision could mean losing an opportunity to market to an actual, viable prospect.
 The AI takes extensive measures to avoid bidding in cases that are likely to be bots.

 Because the internet is ever-changing and growing, tracking and identifying all sites is a very challenging task.
 As a consequence, there is always a subset of sites/pages that IAS has not yet been able to rate; their status is unknown.
 Although it is likely that most of these sites are perfectly innocuous, it is always possible that one or more of them pose a Brand Safety problem.